eg2310g8/r2auto_nav/README.md

 ## Structure

 This repository contains all the code that is necessary for a TurtleBot to map a closed connected unknown maze by following a wall (users can indicate if they want the robot to follow the left or right wall) and shoot a ping-pong ball to an IR target (provided the firing mechanism used is the same as ours).
-You can go to our Documentation folder to obtain more detailed information about our mechanical, electrical and software design.
+You can go to our [Documentations](Documentations) folder to obtain more detailed information about our mechanical, electrical and software design.

 - [dtnav.py](dtnav.py) file is the wall following code which has been calibrated to fit our robots' needs.
 The code uses a decision tree to decide its actions when wall following.
 - [trinav.py](trinav.py) file is the wall following code which calculates the angle of the robot to the wall and determine its locomotion when following the wall